nathanhhughes/cookiecutter-pypackage/README.rst

 Features
 --------

-This template has all of the features of the original `audreyr/cookiecutter-pypackage`_, plus the following:

-* Dependency tracking using poetry_
+This template is based on `_briggySmalls/cookiecutter-pypackage`_, but makes a few changes:

-* Linting provided by both pylint_ and flake8_ [executed by Tox]
+* Linting only provided by flake8_ [executed by Tox]
-* Formatting provided by yapf_ and isort_ [checked by Tox]
+* Formatting provided by black_ and isort_ [checked by Tox]
-* Autodoc your code from Google docstring style (optional)
-* All development tasks (lint, format, test, etc) wrapped up in a python CLI by invoke_
+* isort_ and flake8_ configuration to deconflict from black_
+* Napoleon sphinx extension automatically added (not optional)
+* ReadTheDocs sphinx format is the default style for sphinx
+* No Travis or Appveyor support for this repo
+* No travis or pyup support in the template

 Quickstart
 ----------